 Store Hours

-Curbside: 09:00am - 6:00pm
+09:00am - 6:00pm

 Location

-Check the USDA planting zone map, as planting zones have shifted over the years.
-Planting zones with higher numbers can plant earlier in the year.
-Increase your odds of successful gardening by choosing plants that are meant for your zone.
+Check the USDA plant hardiness zone map, as planting zones have changed slightly over the years.
+Zones with higher numbers can plant earlier in the year.
+Choose plants that are meant for your zone and increase your odds of successful gardening.

-Should I harden off my seedlings before planting them outside?
+Do I have to harden off my seedlings before planting them outside?

-Yes, for best results, if you raised plants indoors from seeds, harden them before you transplant them.
-Hardening allows your seedlings to adjust to the great outdoors, making them more resilient against cold snaps.
+Yes, if you raised plants indoors from seeds in your own plant nursery, harden them before you transplant them.
+Hardening allows your seedlings to adjust to outdoor life, spring rains, and temperature swings, making them more resilient against cold snaps.
 It slows their growth until they're strong and ready to take off during a spring warm front.

 What are seed tapes?

-If you want more guidance in planting or are dealing with extremely tiny seeds, consider seed tapes.
+If you're dealing with extremely tiny seeds or want more guidance in planting, consider seed tapes.
 They're biodegradable pieces of paper with tiny seeds affixed at regular intervals.
 Just bury the tape and water as directed.
-If all goes well, your perfectly spaced sprouts will pop up soon.
+If all goes well, you'll have perfectly spaced sprouts pop up soon.

 Plant Hardiness Zones Explained

-The first thing you should know when planting vegetables, spring flowers, and other seeds is your planting zone.
-Every location in the U.S. and its territories is sorted by climate.
+The first thing to learn when planting spring flowers, veggies, and other seeds is your planting zone.
+Every location in the U.S. and its territories is sorted into blocks by climate.
 Find your zone on the USDA growing zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

 If you're in Zone 6–8, check out certain herbs and cruciferous veggies if you're ready to get planting.
-This includes cabbage, broccoli, and kale.
+This includes cabbage, kale, and broccoli.
 Greens like spinach, artichokes, early-blooming annuals like marigolds, and fragrant herbs, including basil, parsley, and oregano, also don't mind an early beginning.
 Traditional garden vegetables like peppers of all kinds, cucumbers, and tomatoes are fine with an early spring or late winter planting indoors under the grow lights.

 Look up the date of your last predicted frost, then count backward 6 to 8 weeks.
-That's the time you should start your seeds indoors.
+That's when you should start your seeds indoors.
 The idea is to have strong baby plants that are ready for transplant at the same time the ground is warm enough.
 Do your best and enjoy the process — watching your plants grow, bloom, and put out tiny veggies that'll grow to harvest size is part of the fun.

 Start Seeds Indoors